HusamAbadi/Internship-PeterIvany/Task 3 - Mobile App/Daily Reports/Report #6 (30Sep - 04Oct).md

     --Implemented dynamic error messages for failed registration attempts, providing clear feedback to users.

 # Day 40 (3rd October):
+Tasks Accomplished:

+  1- Implementing sign-in functionality, allowing users to log in using their registered email and password.
+This completes the core authentication flow of the app, paving the way for data integration and UI enhancements.

 # Day 41 (4th October):